aliyun/terraform-provider-alicloud/website/docs/r/ons_instance.html.markdown

 The following arguments are supported:

-* `name` - (Required, Deprecated in v1.97.0+) Replaced by `instance_name` after version 1.97.0.
+* `name` - (Optional, Deprecated in v1.97.0+) Replaced by `instance_name` after version 1.97.0.
-* `instance_name` - (Required, Available in v1.97.0+) Two instances on a single account in the same region cannot have the same name.
+* `instance_name` - (Optional, Available in v1.97.0+) Two instances on a single account in the same region cannot have the same name.
 The length must be 3 to 64 characters.
 Chinese characters, English letters digits and hyphen are allowed.
 * `remark` - (Optional) This attribute is a concise description of instance.
 The length cannot exceed 128.
 * `tags` - (Optional, Available in v1.97.0+) A mapping of tags to assign to the resource.
     - Key: It can be up to 64 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It cannot be a null string.